Azure/azure-powershell/src/StorageSync/StorageSync/help/Remove-AzStorageSyncCloudEndpoint.md

 # Remove-AzStorageSyncCloudEndpoint

 ## SYNOPSIS
-This command will use to remove cloud endpoint.
+This command will delete the specified cloud endpoint from a sync group.
+Without at least one cloud endpoint, no other server endpoints in this sync group can sync.

 ## SYNTAX